wechaty/docusaurus/docusaurus/docs/what-is-wechaty.md

 <ProviderBadges />

-## Supported Programming Languages
+## Supported programming languages

 The Wechaty community have developed [Software Development Kits](#placeholder) for most of the popular programming languages.
-You can build a Wechaty Chatbot in any of the programming languages listed below.
+You can build a Wechaty Chatbot in any of the programming languages listed below:

 <!-- Find better way of presenting this list -->